Dragoon-Lab/LaitsV3/tests/README.md

 #Installation Instructions
-Windows User: Windows user need to first install [cygwin](https://cygwin.com/install.html) and download make, wget packages in the set up.
-Then type "make install" in cygwin in LaitsV3 directory (previous directory) to install everything else.
+This testing framework requires make, nodejs & node package manager (npm), java, and chromedriver to install.

+##Linux
+* Install any of the above if they are missing.
+* Run ```make install``` in the /tests/ directory

+##OSX
+* OSX comes with a -pre version of node.
+One of the modules used by the synchronize module only works on stable versions of node.
+You'll need to install a node version manager such as [n](https://github.com/tj/n).
+To install n, run: ```npm install -g n```
+* Once installed find the latest version of the even numbered release of node (e.g. 0.10.33) and install it: ```n 0.10.33```
+* Then run the "make install" in the /tests/ directory.

+##Windows
+* Install node from https://nodejs.org/download/  (this will include npm)
+* Install GNU Make
-Mac or linux user: Type "make install" in LaitsV3 directory (previous directory) in a command prompt that supports running of make files.
+* In powershell or cygwin, Run "make install" in /tests/ directory

-Updated Windows instructions:
-* It appears 1.0.8 version of fiber js (used by synchronize.js) requires you to install the latest python (> 2.5, < 3.0)
+  * The 1.0.8 version of fiber js (used by synchronize.js) may require you to install the latest python (> 2.5, < 3.0), so if this step gives an error to that effect, install python 2 and try again.
-* Install Node from https://nodejs.org/download/  (this includes npm)
-* Run "make install" in /tests/ directory.
+* Install a Java runtime environment (if needed)
-* Download chromedriver and add its path to your system's PATH variable
+* Download chromedriver and add its path to your system's PATH variable (or put it in c:\Windows)

+##Your first run:
+* Before your first run you must tell the framework what path to run in.
+To do this:
+  * Create a file "test-paths.js" in /test/scripts/ by making a copy of the file "example-test-paths.js" in that same directory.
+  * Edit the variable inside test-paths.js to the dragoon path on your local server
+* Now you should be ready for your first run.
+Shell scripts which automate the process are located in /tests/.
+If you are on Linux or OSX, call RunTests.sh.
+If you are on Windows, use RunTests.bat.
+  * By default, the scripts run all scripts in /tests/scripts/coreTests and /tests/scripts/bugTests.
+  * If you pass a path as a command line argument, RunTests will run only that script (or only the contained scripts, if the path is a directory)

 #Information about the tests
 For testing, we use: